Made with salty bacon, fresh tomatoes, and bright herbs, this Corn Succotash recipe comes together perfectly to create a delicious summer side dish.

 - chives and basil (or other fresh herbs)

-If you've read through that ingredient list then it should be clear to you that this recipe is extremely adaptable.
-I've made so many variations of this with different ingredients, and I encourage you to do the same (after you give this version a try, of course).
+If you’ve read through the ingredient list, it should be clear that this recipe is extremely adaptable.
+I’ve made many variations with different ingredients, and I encourage you to do the same (after you try this version, of course).

-This Corn Succotash is best served immediately, or at room temperature after cooking.
-However, I've happily enjoyed leftovers the next day, though they get a bit soggy.
-Sometimes I add some fresh lettuce to it to make it a salad.
+Step 4: Serve this summer side dish immediately, or at room temperature after cooking.
+Leftovers can be enjoyed the next day, though they may get a bit soggy.
+Adding some fresh lettuce to the leftovers to make it into a salad!

 PrintFull Recipe